jimpfred/project-1/README.md

-# A visual tour of the National Park System
+# A Visual Tour of the National Park System

 ## Technologies